-BuiltinImporter Handles importing of built-in extension modules, which are compiled into the Python interpreter.
-These include modules like sys.

-FrozenImporter Handles importing of frozen bytecode modules, which are compiled into the Python interpreter.
-This finder is typically only used to initialize Python's importing mechanism.

-PathFinder Handles filesystem-based loading of resources.
+- BuiltinImporter Handles importing of built-in extension modules, which are compiled into the Python interpreter.
+These include modules like sys. - FrozenImporter Handles importing of frozen bytecode modules, which are compiled into the Python interpreter.
+This finder is typically only used to initialize Python's importing mechanism. - PathFinder Handles filesystem-based loading of resources.
 This is what is used to import .py and .pyc files.
 It also handles .zip files.
 This is the meta path finder that most imports are traditionally serviced by.
 It queries the filesystem at import time to find and load resources.

-7.3 OxidizedFinder Python Type
+7.3 OxidizedFinder Meta Path Finder

-oxidized_importer.OxidizedFinder is a Python type that implements a custom meta path finder.
+OxidizedFinder is a Python type implementing a custom and fully-featured meta path finder.
 Oxidized is in its name because it is implemented in Rust.

 Unlike traditional meta path finders which have to dynamically discover resources (often by scanning the filesystem), OxidizedFinder instances maintain an index of known resources.
 When a resource is requested, OxidizedFinder can retrieve that resource by effectively performing 1 or 2 lookups in a Rust HashMap.
-This makes resource resolution extremely efficient.
+This makes resource resolution extremely efficient, as no filesystem probing or other explicit I/O is performed.

-Instances of OxidizedFinder are optionally bound to a binary blob holding packed resources data.
+Instances of OxidizedFinder are optionally bound to binary blobs holding packed resources data.
 This is a custom serialization format for expressing Python modules (source and bytecode), Python extension modules, resource files, shared libraries, etc. This data format along with a Rust library for interacting with it are defined by the python-packed-resources crate.